quotidian-ennui/docker-kubectl/README.md

 # docker-kubectl

-bitname/kubectl has gone away and it's not coming back
+> I don't always run latest, and bitnami/kubectl has gone away and it's not coming back.